t-e-l/bootstrap-changes/README.md

 # bootstrap-changes
-This repo contains most over the 'bash side' of TEL.
+This repo contains most of TEL's bash related stuff.
 It is collected when a new apk build is triggered, and pulled by the tel-update utility.